Advocates and lawmakers work on Medicaid dental benefit proposal

 “The only mandated service in Medicaid right now is emergency extraction,” said Sarah Bedard Holland, CEO of the advocacy group Virginia Health Catalyst.
 “So, if things get bad enough that a tooth has to be removed, they’ll cover it.
 But they’re not required to cover any services that would maintain that tooth.”

-That’s made a proposal to expand adult dental services under Medicaid a number-one priority for Virginia’s “dental safety net” — the coalition of nonprofits and providers that connect low-income patients with free or subsidized treatment.
+That’s made a proposal to expand adult dental services under Medicaid a No. 1 priority for Virginia’s “dental safety net” — the coalition of nonprofits and providers that connect low-income patients with free or subsidized treatment.
 Both Del.
-Mark Sickles, D-Fairfax, and Sen. George Barker, D-Fairfax, proposed spending about $34 million in state dollars over the next two years to fund a comprehensive dental benefit.
+Mark Sickles, D-Fairfax, and Sen. George Barker, D-Fairfax, proposed spending about $34 million in state funds over the next two years to support a comprehensive dental benefit.

 But the future of the proposal is far from clear.
 While Barker’s amendment made it into the Senate’s proposed budget, Sickles’ was excluded from the House budget.
 “We just didn’t think we had the resources to cover it, period,” he said.

 The Senate amendment would leverage millions more in federal subsidies to extend the dental benefit, Sickles added.
-Under the program’s current funding formula, the federal government pays 50 percent of costs for Medicaid’s “base” population — adults who enrolled before Virginia expanded the program in 2019 — and 90 percent of the expansion population.
+Under the program’s current funding formula, the federal government pays 50% of costs for Medicaid’s “base” population — adults who enrolled before Virginia expanded the program in 2019 — and 90% of the expansion population.

 In total, the state anticipates spending more than $125 million to implement dental coverage.
 Over the next week, lawmakers from both chambers will have to negotiate to decide whether the dental benefit will be included in the state’s final two-year budget.